What is Sustainability and How Do I Teach It?

-Australian teachers can also stream this great video from Behind the News that tracks the journey of plastic from a piece of rubbish on the side of the road to one of the millions of pieces of plastic floating in Earth’s oceans.
+Teachers can also stream this great video from Behind the News that tracks the journey of plastic from a piece of rubbish on the side of the road to one of the millions of pieces of plastic floating in Earth’s oceans.

 15. Access the Wisdom of Local Community

-Connecting with a local organisation is a fantastic way to find out more about the issues that are most relevant to your community.
+Connecting with a local organization is a fantastic way to find out more about the issues that are most relevant to your community.
 Not only that, but it helps your students to gain even more of a real-world perspective on the sustainability topics you have been exploring in class.

 - Invite someone from the local community to come and speak to your class about the sustainability work that they do.